You’re at your wit’s end. You’re about to experience the mother of all meltdowns because of your abysmal sales record for the past few months.

 When it comes to selling and cold email outreach, I think about the opening conversation starter I want to have with my recipient.
 If I saw them face to face at a conference what would I say to them?
 Many people write stuff in emails which they would never say live face to face to someone.
 So I always ask what would I say to them live if I met them at a conference for the first time.
 Regarding resources and templates I use, I like to use:

-- One of these 26 cold email templates
+- 26 cold email templates

 - Find a common topic to chat with them by using one of these PR tools.